PandaWei/3-Jekyll/_posts/2016-06-29-fix-capturekernel-failure-with-notsc.markdown

 ### Investigation and Report:

-- By browsh the codes, I found that the captrue-kernel is block at calibrate_delay_converge()
+- By browsh the codes, I found that the captrue-kernel hang in calibrate_delay_converge()

 ```sh
 /* wait for "start of" clock tick */